muktek/project--devjobs/README.md

 ## Assignment Structure

 The assignment is separated into a series of assignments. **You will have only one repository and you will need to create a github branch for each assignment**.
+The assignments are cumulative and when you reach the end you will have completed the engineering of the devjobs web application.

 1. [Node Express Server](https://github.com/muktek/assignment--fullstack-js-01-node-express-server)
 2. [Server Routers](https://github.com/muktek/assignment--fullstack-js-02-server-router)